tushara04/esp32led_makerspace_doc/README.md

 ## Milestones
 1. Set up the software: install the Arduino IDE, the necessary packages, and set up the code.
 2. Set up the hardware: connect the ESP and the LED to the breadboard and the entire setup to the laptop for powersource.
-3. Testing the prototype: use Alexa to turn on or off the LED.
+3. Lighting up the LED: use Alexa to turn on or off the LED and test the prototype.
 4. Further tweaks: edit the code to play around with the LED further.

 ## Materials Used